QuantumGraviton/k-form-Solver/README.md

 ## Publication

-This code has been used in our [publication (TBD:add link)](https://arxiv.org).
+This code has been used in our [publication [arXiv:2406.05851]](https://arxiv.org/abs/2406.05851).
 All raw data used in this publication and all figures can be generated using the code provided in this repository.

 ## Compiling